tzmhuang/EC527_Project/README.md

 ## Files
+`child.obj` : Mesh file for a small child (~5K vertices).

 `obj_to_adjmatrix.c` : Imports the obj file and builds the adjacency matrix (with 6 additional rows and columns for keypoints); values represent distances along edges to adjacent vertices (-1 means no edge exists).

+`pyramid.obj` : Simple mesh file for a tetrahedron (4 total vertices) for development and testing.